kitft/cymetric_yukawas/README.md

 ## Citation

-You can find our paper on the [arXiv](https://arxiv.org/abs/2111.01436).
-It will be presented at the [ML4PS workshop](https://ml4physicalsciences.github.io/2021/) of [NeurIPS 2021](https://neurips.cc/Conferences/2021/Schedule?showEvent=21862).
+You can find the original paper on the [arXiv](https://arxiv.org/abs/2111.01436).
+It was presented at the [ML4PS workshop](https://ml4physicalsciences.github.io/2021/) of [NeurIPS 2021](https://neurips.cc/Conferences/2021/Schedule?showEvent=21862).
 If you find this package useful in your work, cite the following bib entry:

 ```
 @article{Larfors:2021pbb,